-Meet our resident and learn how you can help provide the resources to support this unique program.
+Meet our residents and learn how you can help provide the resources to support this unique program.
 The Residency in Mission (RIM) is an immersive mission and evangelism experience designed for young adults who are called to serve beyond their home country in partnership with ministries in the Methodist Wesleyan family.
 RIM is a 9-12 month commitment that includes guided mentorship from mission and evangelism leadership experts.

 I was born and raised in South Carolina by a music director who doubled as a middle school teacher and a telephone company man.
 My parents are up and down salt of the earth types and that is how I was preached to be from day 1.
 I was taught to be in church every time the doors open, to tithe, to pray in every spare moment, to not let the sun set on my frustrations, and most of all to believe.
 For this, I am incredibly blessed for my earthly parents gave me no reason to doubt that our heavenly father is good and loving and trustworthy.
 My parents’ faith did not, however, guarantee my own; being the fiercely independent soul I am, I had to find Jesus myself.